310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 But I heard something similar happened someplace else, too…

-I’ve been trying to find someone from the student council so I could report the issue.
+I’ve been trying to find someone from the Student Council so I could report the issue.
 You’re patrolling, right?
 Can you contact any of the members?
 {% endbubble %}

 {% bubble Kanata v2 %}